Regularity of the $p-$Bergman kernel: Introduction

-As an easy consequence of Cauchy's estimates, we know that $K_p(\cdot)$ is locally Lipschitz continuous.
-It is also well-known that $K_2(\cdot)$ is real-analytic.
-On the other hand, there are various domains on which the function $u(\cdot):=K_p(\cdot)-K_2(\cdot)$ violates the unique continuation principle, i.e., $u$ is not identically zero but it vanishes on a nonempty open subset for some $p>2$; in particular, $K_p(\cdot)$ is not real-analytic (cf. \cite{CZ}).
+It is then reasonable to call $K_p(\zeta,z):=K_p(z)m_p(\zeta,z)$ the off-diagonal $p-$Bergman kernel.
+Note that $K_2(\zeta,z)=K_\Omega(\zeta,z)$ and $K_2(z)=K_\Omega(z)$.
+The nonlinear factor $|m_p(\cdot,z)|^{p-2}$ in \eqref{eq:RPF} indicates the basic difference between the case $p\neq 2$ and $p=2$.
+For example, as we shall see later, $K_p(\zeta,z)$ does not coincide with $\overline{K_p(z,\zeta)}$ for $p\neq 2$, so that we cannot obtain the real analyticity of $K_p(z)$ as the case $p=2$.
+Actually, there are various domains on which the function $u(z):=K_p(z)-K_2(z)$ violates the unique continuation principle, i.e., $u$ is not identically zero but it vanishes on a nonempty open subset for some $p>2$; in particular, $K_p(z)$ is not real-analytic (cf. \cite{CZ}).
+On the other hand, it follows easily from Cauchy's estimates that $K_p(z)$ is locally Lipschitz continuous.
 Thus the following question becomes fundamental.

 \begin{problem} What kind of interior regularity does $K_p(\cdot)$ enjoy? \end{problem}